newlei/LR-GCCF/README.md

 ```

+### A note: the results of NGCF in our paper
+Why is there a big gap between the NGCF results in the paper and the original NGCF?
+In short, the calculated NDCG in the original NGCF is not consistent with the original NDCG.
+We have fixed it and show the correct results.
+So there a big gap in the results of NGCF.

+NDCG=DCG/IDCG.
+The maximum possible DCG is called Ideal DCG (IDCG), in other words, IDCG is the DCG value of the best ranking function on a dataset. so for a specific user in test data, the best ranking is unique, then the IDCG is unchanging.
+However, in NGCF [code](https://github.com/xiangwang1223/neural_graph_collaborative_filtering), the IDCG is changing.
+The calculation of the dcg_max(IDCG) depends on parameters r, but r is not the best ranking and will change according to the predicted of the model.
+Thus, the results of NGCF are based on a wrong implementation of NDCG.

+You also can refer to the [link](https://github.com/xiangwang1223/neural_graph_collaborative_filtering/issues/34) and [link](https://github.com/kuandeng/LightGCN/issues/1)

 ## Citation
 If you find this useful for your research, please kindly cite the following two papers
 that crawal and analyze the data.